tingtingwuwu/Predicting-Melting-Point-and-Density-of-DESs-by-ChemBERTa-ML/README.md

 ### Key Libraries

 - **pandas**: For data manipulation and preprocessing.
-- **torch** and **transformers**: For loading and utilizing ChemBERTa for molecular embedding extraction.
+- **torch** and **transformers**: For leveraging ChemBERTa for molecular embedding extraction.
 - **scikit-learn**: For building, training, and evaluating machine learning models.
 - **seaborn** and **matplotlib**: For data visualization.
-- **numpy**: For handling numerical computations efficiently.
+- **numpy**: For efficient numerical computations.

 ## Data

-The project utilizes two main datasets:
+The project uses two main datasets:

 - **DESs_density_data.csv**: Contains density measurements for various DES compounds.
 - **DESs_melting_point_data.csv**: Contains melting point data for the same DES compounds.

-Both datasets are stored in the `data/` directory and are used as input for descriptor extraction and feature generation.
+These datasets are located in the `data/` directory and are used as input for descriptor extraction and feature generation.

 ## Code Modules